Articles on Shifting Sands

 Popular myths about FGM, perpetuated by governments, professionals, charities, campaigners and activists, insist that it is secretly practised in the UK on a large scale, that families are resorting to ever more devious ways of cutting younger children, that cutters are being imported and / or that girls undergo it when taken abroad during long school holidays – the so-called ‘cutting season’.
 There is no evidence, however, to suggest that any of this is true.

-Previous FGM trials – these were trials in Leeds in 2015, London 2011 and 2018, and in Bristol in 2018 – delivered not-guilty verdicts.
+Previous FGM trials – Leeds (2015), London (2011) and (2018), and Bristol (2018) delivered not-guilty verdicts.
 These trials caused huge disquiet and disappointment among anti-FGM activists.
 They became desperate for a conviction.
 The police also wanted to be able to cite one, in order to send a strong message that they would do everything possible to pursue those determined to practise FGM.

 Nevertheless, this time around, there was a degree of quiet optimism that this would be the one.
 And they were proved right.